Rahmakh1/CrudeOilPricePrediction/README.md

 Configuration: A sequential LSTM model is configured with two LSTM layers and a dense output layer.
 Evaluation: The model is evaluated on Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
 ### Results
-Statistical Models: The ARIMA model provided the best results among statistical models with relatively low prediction error.
+-Statistical Models: The ARIMA model provided the best results among statistical models with relatively low prediction error.

-LSTM Model: The LSTM model achieved a notable prediction accuracy for longer-term forecasts, showcasing deep learning’s advantage in capturing complex time dependencies.
+-LSTM Model: The LSTM model achieved a notable prediction accuracy for longer-term forecasts, showcasing deep learning’s advantage in capturing complex time dependencies.